dboddie-canonical-work/disgorged-docs/snap-epochs.rst

 Applications and their data formats are constantly evolving, and this requires applications to periodically break data compatibility with older versions.
 When this happens, applications and users often need to carefully manage data migration from one version to another, and this is where epochs can help.

 By default, snaps have an epoch of ‘0’.
 When a new version breaks data compatibility with this old version, incrementing the epoch in the new release stops those old users automatically refreshing to the new version.
-To do this, add the following to your snap’s `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__:
+To do this, add the following to your snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>`:

 .. code:: yaml